Information for journalists

 The Facts

-- Brain tumours are the biggest cancer killer of children and adults under 40
+- Brain tumours are the biggest cancer killer of those under 40.

-- Over 5,300 people lose their lives to a brain tumour each year
+- Around 5,300 people lose their lives to a brain tumour each year.

 More information

-Please get in contact with the PR team if you would like to speak to one of our spokespeople regarding quotes, comments or for setting up an interview.
+Please get in contact with the PR team if you would like to interview one of our spokespeople about our research, fundraising or strategy.

 Professor Richard Gilbertson